 A cardiac arrest can happen without warning.
 Often, however, a heart attack or cardiac arrhythmia can precede cardiac arrest.
 Do you know the symptoms of a heart attack?
 Read our blog post to find out.

 As a partner of the Swiss Red Cross, Helsana is committed to ensuring that as many people as possible can perform first aid at any time.
-For customers who have COMPLETA outpatient supplementary insurance, Helsana now covers 75% or a maximum of CHF 200 per calendar year of the cost of selected courses run by the Swiss Samaritans, a Swiss Red Cross rescue organisation.
+For customers who have COMPLETA outpatient supplementary insurance, Helsana now covers 75% or a maximum of CHF 200 per calendar year of the cost of selected courses run by the Samaritans Switzerland, a Swiss Red Cross rescue organisation.

 If the person isn’t responding, isn’t breathing or isn’t breathing normally, their heart or circulation may have stopped.
 Act fast!
 Call for help immediately.